Will Staging Sell My Home?

 First Things First – Pick The Best Realtor

-To sell your home you will need to focus on the most important things first.
+To sell your home, you will need to focus on the most important things first.
 This begins with choosing the right Realtor.
 You want an individual with a proven track record of success, one that can give you advice specific to selling your home in your market.
-With the right Realtor you will have a teammate willing to do the heavy lifting required to actually sell a home.
+With the right Realtor, you will have a teammate willing to do the heavy lifting required to sell a home.

-In addition, you will have genuine feedback and advice from someone who knows what he or she is talking about.
-This will prevent you from doing anything that would get in the way of selling your house, such as pricing it too high or performing renovations that can negatively impact the marketability of your home.
+Also, you will have genuine feedback and advice from someone who knows what he or she is talking about.
+Hiring the best real estate agent should prevent you from doing anything that would get in the way of selling your house, such as pricing it too high or performing renovations that can negatively impact the marketability of your home.

 The concept of correct pricing is an important one.
 Pricing the home too high will repel potential buyers, potentially creating a domino effect that can leave your home on the market for months if not years.
 A good agent will know how to price your home to sell.
-This is why it is important to look at the variation in what the agent originally lists his or her homes for and what they actually sell for.
+This is why it is important to look at the variation in what the Realtor initially lists his or her homes for and what they sell for.

 You want someone who is a good judge of what a house will go for from the beginning.
 Don’t be fooled by the agent who will try to “buy your listing” by telling you what you want to hear.
 Stay realistic and look at the market data through the eyes of a buyer.
 You should try to avoid agents that seem too focused on staging your home – especially at the expense of other more important work.

 If the best thing you have heard from an agent is how they will stage your home for you, don’t second guess yourself.
 The “fluff” is not what you want to focus on when selecting a Realtor to sell your home.
 This is not where your energy should be concentrated.